godotengine/godot-docs/classes/class_script.rst

 Description
 -----------

 A class stored as a resource.
-A script exends the functionality of all objects that instance it.
+A script extends the functionality of all objects that instance it.

 The ``new`` method of a script subclass creates a new instance. :ref:`Object.set_script<class_Object_method_set_script>` extends an existing object, if that object's class matches one of the script's base classes.